maykinmedia/open-product-api-client/README.rst

 About
 =====

-Easily integrate `Open Products API`_ in your Django application.
+Easily integrate `Open Product API`_ in your Django application.

 Installation
 ============